gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/jlink-install.md

 Please note that on Windows, SEGGER provides both graphical interface and **command line versions** (having the names suffixed with **CL**) for most of their tools.
 For the J-Link plug-in it is recommended to use only the command line version of the  J-Link GDB server (**JLinkGDBServerCL.exe**).

-## OS X
+## macOS

-The OS X download is an OS X package installer, like **JLink\_MacOSX\_V480.pkg**.
+The macOS download is an macOS package installer, like **JLink\_MacOSX\_V480.pkg**.

 * double click it to start the installation process
 * accept the license
 * enter the administrative password, required to write in the global `/Applications` folder

-The result of the install is a folder called **/Applications/SEGGER/JLink/** (the same folder for all versions) where all executables and libraries are stored; please note that, as for many OS X applications, no other driver files are installed in the system folders.
+The result of the install is a folder called **/Applications/SEGGER/JLink/** (the same folder for all versions) where all executables and libraries are stored; please note that, as for many macOS applications, no other driver files are installed in the system folders.

 Personally I prefer to keep older versions around for a while, and for this I rename the JLink folder